gdbooks/3DCollisions/Chapter2/dynamic.md

 ### Generic Case

-There are a few physics engines that
+There are a few physics engines that seemingly never miss a collision.
+This is possible trough a method known as __Swept Volume__ intersection.
+The upside of this method is that it will always work.
+The downside is that it's prohibitavley expensive!

+(Generic) Swept volumes